 Back Up have a full range of courses to help build confidence and independence and enable both volunteers and spinal cord injured participants to see how much is possible.
-For somebody that is adjusting to life after a life changing injury, our courses provide the opportunity to develop new skills and friendships that show life can be good after a spinal cord injury.
+Our courses provide the opportunity for people with a spinal cord injury to develop new skills, talk to people in a similar situation and challenge themselves in a safe environment.
 Our volunteer group leaders are there to support and encourage all group members to learn and develop.

 “I have greatly enjoyed volunteering for Back Up and have developed my skills.
 I have met some wonderful and inspiring people.”

 - Representing Back Up and acting as a leader and role model for all group members